Lived AD.1616-1683

 Christ; with which mercy they shall also receive deliverance from their

-captivity, restoration unto their own land, with a blessed, flourishing, and
+captivity, restoration unto their own land

 happy condition therein.
 I shall not here engage into a confirmation of